gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Fix-for-empty-JSON-files-gij-cloud.md

 ### Cause

-Unexpected file corruption of the JSON file which holds information about connected integrations and repositories for your Jira instance.
+Unexpected file corruption of the JSON file which holds information about connected integrations and repositories configuration such as integration name, commits/pull/merge counter, etc.

 &nbsp;